Discovering Predictable Latent Factors for Time Series Forecasting: Model Learning

 \textit{Definition 1} For any $\tau>0$, there exist $\epsilon, \delta \in \mathbb{N}^{+}$ and a function $g: \mathbb{R}^{\epsilon} \rightarrow \mathbb{R}$ which satisfies that the set $\{\bm{s}\in \mathbb{R}^{ \epsilon}|\lim_{\bm{s}\rightarrow \bm{s}^{'}} g(\bm{s})\neq g(\bm{s}^{'}) \}$ has measure zero, and for any $t > \epsilon$,

 where $\tau$ is a small error tolerance when the sequence $\bm{s}$ is predictable.

-According to the definition, the function $g$ in Eq.~(\ref{eq:predicability}) is essential to the predictability of $\bm{x}$, but it is often difficult to find or design.
+{Eq. (\ref{eq:predicability}) suggests that historical data of a time series can be transformed into future data through continuous mapping, which is independent of time steps.
+If such a mapping exists, it indicates predictability within the time series data.
+This mapping is continuous to ensure that predicted values remain stable and do not undergo significant changes due to minor fluctuations in historical data.
+The mapping is independent of time steps, implying that the time series data itself exhibits specific patterns.} According to the definition, the function $g$ in Eq.~(\ref{eq:predicability}) is essential to the predictability of $\bm{x}$, but it is often difficult to find or design.
 As described in Eq.~(\ref{eq:predictor}), we propose to use a sequential neural network to approximate $g$ for endowing the latent factors with predictability.
 For each signal component, an RNN-based model $g^{(i)} (i=1,2,\cdots,K)$ is introduced and $|\bm{\hat{h}}^{i}(t+1) - \bm{h}^{i}(t+1)|<\tau$ is expected where $\bm{\hat{h}}^{i}(t+1)$ is the output of the model.
 In general supervised learning, $\bm{h}^{i}(t+1)$ is treated as the ground-truth for training $g^{(i)}$.
 However, $\bm{h}^{i}(t+1)$ is calculated by the encoder $\phi^{(i)}$, and it is undetermined before the end-to-end training, which might degenerates the leaning of $g$.
 Instead, both of $\bm{h}^{i}(t+1)$ learned by $\phi^{(i)}$ and $\bm{\hat{h}}^{i}(t+1)$ predicted by $g^{(i)}$ are used to reconstruct the original historical and future signals $\bm{X}$, respectively, that are determinate and common.
 We show that feasibility is warranted in the following result.